tatvesh01/dating_app_flutter/README.md

 - delete account

-For security purpose,i did upload only demo app(not full app code), if you are interested so contact me, i have working code.
+For security purpose, I have uploaded demo app only (not full app code), if you are interested contact me, I have working code.